CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

           synchronous_commit: "on"
 ```

 Note that Patroni, which manages many aspects of the cluster's availability, will favor availability over synchronicity.
 This means that if a synchronous replica goes down, Patroni will allow for asynchronous replication to continue as well as writes to the primary.
-However, if you want to disable all writing if there are no synchronous repliacs available, you would have to enable `synchronous_mode_strict`, i.e.:
+However, if you want to disable all writing if there are no synchronous replicas available, you would have to enable `synchronous_mode_strict`, i.e.:

 ```yaml
 spec: